 An alternative to the four-point probe, this non-contact probe provides mapping of the emitter sheet resistance of solar cells in the range of 10 to 1000 Ohm/square.

-This is a non-contact, yet very sensitive technique to determine the front surface recombination velocity in a silicon wafer, in order to infer the surface passivation quality of the front coating.
+This is a non-contact yet very sensitive technique which detects the surface photovoltage signal with UV and blue wavelength excitations, in order to determine the front surface recombination velocity of a silicon wafer and infer the surface passivation quality of the front coating.
+For samples with a p-n junction, the output metric is related to the sample’s short-wavelength spectral response.

 The Sinton Instruments WCT-120 system is a standardised lifetime tester that is widely used by research laboratories and PV companies around the world.
 The system measures the effective lifetime of a silicon sample from its impedance and the incident light intensity.
 Besides measuring the effective lifetime, the system also provides the implied Voc and the emitter saturation current density j0.
 There is also the option to control the sample temperature in the range of 30-190°C.

-Photoluminescence (PL) and electroluminescence (EL) have proven themselves as some of the most versatile imaging tools in the PV industry.
-PL and EL images are maps of the excess carrier lifetime, which in turn are influenced by the junction voltage and the effective carrier lifetime.
+Photoluminescence (PL) and electroluminescence (EL) are the “X-ray scanners” of the PV industry, capable of producing quick scans for routine inspections, or detailed two-dimensional data amenable to sophisticated computational analysis.
+PL and EL images are maps of the excess charge carrier density, which in turn are influenced by the junction voltage and the effective carrier lifetime.
 These maps can be obtained in the order of a second, on both partially processed silicon wafers as well as finished solar cells.
 For cells, combinations of images enable the separation of factors that influence device voltage, such as series resistance and the saturation current density.
 Because PL can be applied to a wafer at any stage of processing, it is also an ideal tool to track the evolution of the cell voltage potential at different processing steps.

 The FTIR spectrometer, which measures how much a sample absorbs infrared light at each wavelength where dipoles of the molecules change during vibration, is used to characterise the chemical composition of materials.
 Its purpose-built accessories and integrated software allow a surface analysis of materials (i.e. solid, liquid or gas) using attenuated total reflection (ATR) as well as a fully automated mapping analysis of samples with a relatively high resolution (~ 0.07 cm-1).
 It is ideally suited for the analysis of the composition of thin films like amorphous silicon, silicon oxide, silicon nitride and aluminium oxide.